EgyptAir Flight 990: Flight recorders

-The cockpit voice recorder (CVR) recorded the captain excusing himself to go to the lavatory, followed 30 seconds later by the first officer saying in Egyptian Arabic "Tawkalt ala Allah", which can be translated as "I put my trust in God" or "I rely on God".
+The cockpit voice recorder (CVR) recorded the captain excusing himself to go to the lavatory, followed 30 seconds later by the first officer saying in Egyptian Arabic, "Tawakkalt `ala Allah" (Arabic: توكلت على الله), which can be translated as "I put my trust in God" or "I rely on God".
 A minute later, the autopilot was disengaged, immediately followed by the first officer again repeating the same Arabic phrase.
 Three seconds later, the throttles for both engines were reduced to idle, and both elevators were moved 3° nose down.
-The first officer repeated "I rely on God" seven more times before the captain suddenly asked repeatedly, "What's happening, what's happening?"
+The first officer repeated "I put my trust in God" seven more times before the captain suddenly asked repeatedly, "What's happening, what's happening?"
 The flight data recorder (FDR) reflected that the elevators then moved into a split condition, with the left elevator up and the right elevator down, a condition that is expected to result when the two control columns are subjected to at least 50 lbf of opposing force.
 At this point, both engines were shut down by moving the start levers from run to cutoff.
 The captain asked, "What is this?
 What is this?
 Did you shut the engines?"
 The captain is then recorded as saying, "get away in the engines" (this is the literal translation that appears in the NTSB transcript), followed by "shut the engines".
 The first officer replies "It's shut".
 The final recorded words are the captain repeatedly stating, "Pull with me" but the FDR data indicated that the elevator surfaces remained in a split condition (with the left surface commanding nose up and the right surface commanding nose down) until the FDR and CVR stopped recording.
 No other aircraft were in the area, and no indication was given that an explosion occurred on board.
 The engines operated normally for the entire flight until they were shut down.
 From the presence of a western debris field about 1200 ft from the eastern debris field, the NTSB concluded that the left engine and some small pieces of wreckage separated from the aircraft before water impact.